smyrman/blog/2021-03-generic-test-library/blog.md

 }
 ```

 If however it is implemented as `type Vector []float64`, then a compilation with `CompareEqual` would fail.
-Assuming that `CompareEqual` won't work, we can now rewrite our test:
+Assuming that `CompareEqual` won't work, we can now rewrite our test.

 ```go
 func TestSum(t *testing.T) {